run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 CLI Templates are implemented as Kubernetes [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/){target=_blank}.
 A Kubernetes ConfigMap is the standard way to save cluster-wide settings.

-### Creating your First Administration Template
+### Creating your First Administrative Template

 There are two available administration templates:
-* An administration template for interactive Jobs
+* An administrative template for interactive Jobs
-* An administration template for training Jobs
+* An administrative template for training Jobs

-To create an __interactive__, administration template, create a file (e.g. `my-template.yaml`) and try this sample template:
+To create an __interactive__, administrative template, create a file (e.g. `my-template.yaml`) and try this sample template:

 ``` YAML
 apiVersion: v1